Updated: Jun 15

 But Home #1, is simpler in its ranch-style layout.
 The equipment cost in Home #1 is around $20,000 as it only needs one 4-ton heat pump that will placed in the basement.

 Home #2, on the other hand, consists of a much more complicated design and is a two story home.
-It has a split existing air conditioning unit; one in the attic and one outside.
+It has a split existing air conditioning unit; one in the attic and one in the basement.
 This configuration may lead the design engineer no choice but to install 2 heat pumps; One in the attic and one 2-ton in the basement.
 The equipment cost for Home #2 is $30,000.
 With additional equipment, comes additional cost.

 While both homes, in theory, only need 4-tons to support their heat loss, Home #2 has unavoidable, existing conditions that drive up its cost.